 Bursary funding is not guaranteed.
 There is a limited budget, so please apply as early as possible to avoid disappointment.
 We may not be able to provide funding if you apply later in the academic year and budgeting has been allocated to previous applicants.

 If you are eligible for further education bursary funding, the support the college offers can include the following:

 - If you live more than three miles away or have mobility issues, a bursary can cover your travel costs, up to a maximum of £10 per day

 - If you meet additional criteria set by the government, free meals vouchers, which are provided as credit on your college ID card that can be spent at any college food outlet.

 - 100% of the cost of essential/compulsory trips, but not optional trips

 - If you will be doing a compulsory placement as part of your studies, the bursary can cover travel costs to your placement, provided it is more than 3 miles away.
 If you receive free meals vouchers, you will also receive the cash equivalent for the days you are on placement

-- If you are over 20, bursaries can cover 90% of childcare costs for the days that you are timetabled to be in college.
+- If you are over 20, bursaries can help with childcare costs for the days that you are timetabled to be in college.
 If you are under 20, you can apply for childcare funding through Care To Learn.
 Take a look at the Care to Learn flyer for more information or apply to the scheme online

 If you are under 19 and either in care, a care leaver, or living independently and receiving certain benefits, you may be eligible for the Enhanced Bursary.
 This includes any of the above support elements (as necessary), and in most cases, it also includes weekly payments into your bank.